-Medium term & Outlook
+Medium-term & Outlook

 The Company continuously endeavors to identify and implement areas of improvement in plant operations.
-All reasonable measures are being taken by the management to maintain excellent operational performance and the thermal efficiency of the plant during the year 2022.
-Any change in the power supply and demand landscape in the Sultanate has limited impact on the financial performance of the Company since its profitability is mainly derived from plant's availability and reliability and the fact that the plant is performing in isolated grid.
+All reasonable measures are being taken by the management to maintain commendable operational performance during the year 2023.
+Any change in the power supply and demand landscape in the Sultanate has a limited impact on the financial performance of the Company since its profitability is mainly derived from the plant's availability and reliability and the fact that the plant is performing in the isolated grid.

-The Company and its Operation & Maintenance Contractor are making all efforts to steadily increase the Omanisation, while ensuring smooth and reliable operation of the plant, currently, the Company is on track to meet Omanisation commitment made to the Authority for Public Services Regulation and Ministry of Labour.
-The company has achieved 93% (2021: 92%) of Omanisation at the end of the year 2022.
+The Company and its Operation & Maintenance Contractor are making all efforts to steadily increase Omanisation while ensuring the smooth and reliable operation of the plant.
+Currently, the Company is on track to meet the Omanisation commitment made to the Authority for Public Services Regulation and the Ministry of Labour.
+The company has achieved 93% (2022: 93%) of Omanisation at the end of the year 2023.

-On the 1st of January 2022, The Oman Power and Water Procurement Company SAOC (OPWP) has achieved a significant milestone in the implementation of Oman electricity market which is the Middle East's first electricity spot market.
-This market will provide new era of the efficient and economical based offered prices for the forecasted demand.
+The Oman Power and Water Procurement Company SAOC (OPWP) has achieved a significant milestone in the implementation of the Oman electricity market which is the Middle East's first electricity spot market.
+This market will provide a new era of efficient and economical-offered prices for the forecasted demand.
 The electricity market will initially be implemented in the Main Interconnected System across the northern part of Oman, with prospects to expand to cover other regions over time.
 The Company's Power Purchase Agreement with OPWP expires in 2032.
 Accordingly, the spot market will have no impact on the revenue stream of the Company until the expiry of the Power Purchase Agreement.